ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 ### Install .NET Core on Wine

-I find the easiest way to install .NET Core is to just copy the dotnet directory from your Windows install to the Linux machine.
+I find the easiest way to install .NET Core is to just copy the dotnet directory from your Windows install to the Linux computer.

 Copy the entire dotnet folder from Windows:
 ![](DotNetFromWindows.png)